 Research impact has many measures, the most familiar is known as the h-index.
 The top three databases for finding either your own h-index, or that of another author are:

-Have a look at our Tracking your Research Subject guide for more info on research impact.
+Have a look at our Research Impact Metrics subject guide for more info on research impact.

 Altmetrics is short for alternative metrics, and is a measure of web-based scholarly interaction.
 It is a response to the impact of social networking on the research environment.
 Install a free Altmetrics bookmarklet to instantly get article level metrics.